SO IT SEEMS WHEN THE ENGINE IS COLD LIKE FIRST ...

-1993 Ford Explorer Repair Question
+1993 Ford Explorer

-So it seems when the engine is cold (like first start this morning) My battery light comes on and my battery gauge is very low immediately and i put it into reverse and it sputtered almost as if the car was going to die, So i stomped on the gas and the sputtering seemed to stop for the moment, But when given no gas it just dies completely.
-I let it sit in idle for a very long time and i was tinkering around under the hood, went back to the driver seat and the battery light was off and battery gauge was back up to were it normally is. took it for a test drive and seemed to do just fine. turned the ignition off and started it back up and no lights were on and battery gauge was normal.
+So it seems when the engine is cold (like first start this morning) My battery light comes on and my battery gauge is very low immediately and I put it into reverse and it sputtered almost as if the car was going to die, So I stomped on the gas and the sputtering seemed to stop for the moment, But when given no gas it just dies completely.
+I let it sit in idle for a very long time and I was tinkering around under the hood, went back to the driver seat and the battery light was off and battery gauge was back up to were it normally is.
+Took it for a test drive and seemed to do just fine.
+Turned the ignition off and started it back up and no lights were on and battery gauge was normal.
 So it seems to run fine when the engine is hot.
 But dont know whats wrong, Can you help?

 Most likely worn brushes inside the generator.
 They will cause intermittent charging for days or weeks before they fail completely.
 Any testing has to be done while the problem is occurring.
 When it acts up again, do not try to get it working.
 You need it in the bad state so you can test it.